Merry Christmas (Bing Crosby album): Release history

 In 1963, the album was made available in electronically re-channeled stereo (with Decca's moniker, "Enhanced for Stereo" added on the upper right corner of the cover), Decca DL-78128.
 Mono copies made after the introduction of stereo have "DL-8128" in the bottom left corner of the front cover.
 All copies from the 1960s feature the Decca rainbow label.
 The mono version was temporarily deleted in 1968.
 The re-channeled stereo mixes are considered by many to be inferior due to the addition of artificial reverb, giving the once intimate-sounding "dry" original masters a "concert-hall" sound.
 The reverb is particularly intrusive on tracks such as "Adeste Fideles", "White Christmas", and "Silver Bells".

 In 1973, after MCA merged all their labels (Decca, Uni, Kapp) to one corporate name, MCA Records, the album received a new catalogue number, MCA 167.
 This version was only available for a short time.
 Eventually, MCA chose to create a new numbering series for its reissued Christmas albums, and Merry Christmas was assigned MCA 15024.
 This exists on the black with rainbow, tan, and blue with rainbow labels.
-While the initial MCA pressings were in re-channeled stereo (as on the post-1963 Decca issues), the original "dry" mono mixes were restored to several of the later MCA pressings- most notably on the blue with rainbow labels.
+Cassette releases (MCAC 15024) at this time had the tracks on each side stay on their correct side, but reordered, so “White Christmas” came after “Silent Night” while “Adeste Fideles” was moved to the 5th position above “I’ll Be Home For Christmas” (Faith and God Rest Ye just flipped their respective order, with Faith moving up to follow “White Christmas”).
+On Side 2, “Christmas In Killarney” followed “Jingle Bells”, “Santa Claus Is Coming To Town” moved to the 5th spot above “Mele Kalikimaka” (surprisingly, “Silver Bells” and “It’s Beginning…” stayed in their 1955 order).
+While the initial MCA pressings were in re-channeled stereo (as on the post-1963 Decca issues), the original "dry" mono mixes were restored to several of the later MCA pressings – most notably on the blue with rainbow labels.

 In 1986, Merry Christmas was transferred to compact disc, MCAD-31143 and included these same twelve songs in their original mono mixes.
 Universal Music Group (successor to MCA Records) changed the name of the album to White Christmas, keeping the contents and the catalogue number unchanged.
 A new mono re-master was made in 1992 and reissued in 1995.
 It was further reissued in 1998, now with catalogue number B0017220-02.
 This is the one available at present.
 Note that it still says MCAD 31143 on the disc.